vittoriofortino84/EDTOX/README.md

 ## 1_1_MIEs_from_CTD.R
 Preparation of binary marix of molecular initiating events (MIEs) from compound-gene interactions in CTD.
 Perfroming MCA analysis on the resulting matrix.
-Rmoving the outliars and finalizing the list of MIEs for the compounds in CTD
+Removing of the outliars and finalizing the list of MIEs for the compounds in CTD

 ## 1_2_Pathways_Download.R
 Pathways related to KEGG, REACTOME,MSIGDB, GO and WIKI and annotation dictionary  for the pathways.